Together they stand against the dark,

 Tidron has not been seen in some time.
 It is known that he quarreled with Aranayan and was struck down by a beam of white-gold radiance and has since gone missing.
 Perhaps Tidron stepped into the beam to protect the mysterious woman who appears in every tale about him.
 In any case, it is unknown whether Tidron survived. (*Note, it is now known as he was revealed to have been living on Lune Mountain when confronted by Cromwell.)

 During the Second God War, Tidron ascended and took on Aranayan’s mantle, at which point he ceased to be Tidron.
 This act of sacrifice destroyed his bond with Aravel.
+In recent months, an elven man, Titus, has begun to claim Tidron’s mantle as he ascends to replace him.

 Correct Worship and Rites/Rituals/Requirements